 This day in age, “Fitness” and how to look and feel the way you want can get a little confusing…

-even the food industry has picked up on health buzzwords like protein and added it to everything from cereal to ice cream to try and get you to eat more…
+Even the food industry has picked up on health buzzwords like protein and added it to everything from cereal ... to chips ... to ice cream ... all in an effort to get you to eat more…

-and there seem to be new fitness studios or ways to exercise, popping up left and right (personally I actually enjoy this as it provides more people an opportunity to find something they love).
+And there seems to be a new fitness studio or way to exercise popping up frequently (personally, I actually enjoy this as it provides more people an opportunity to find something they love).

-With all of that going on around you, in front of you on social media, and the conversations you have with your co-workers, friends, and family … it can be hard to realize what route to take for your fat loss journey.
+With all of that going on around you, in front of you on social media, and the conversations you have with your co-workers, friends, and family … it can be hard to realize which route to take for your fat loss journey.

-So in this blog, I want to explain what will help you earn results so you don’t waste time, money, and flat out get frustrated by the lack of results … I’ve been there done that and want to help you avoid doing that yourself.
+So in this blog, I want to explain one thing that helped me a ton, and that can help you earn real results so you don’t waste time, money, and flat out get frustrated by the lack of results … I’ve been there, done that, and want to help you avoid doing that yourself.

-If you get down to the basics, I think we can both agree that a good nutrition plan and working out are the two most key pieces of any fat loss plan!
-But today I want to talk about the next most important piece of your fat loss plan.
+If you get down to the basics, I think we can both agree that a good nutrition plan and working out are the two most crucial pieces of any fat loss plan!
+But today, I want to talk about another very important piece of your fat loss plan.